tryretool/retool-app-exchange/applets/twilio-conversations/docs/retool-setup.md

 ## 6. Explore the Retool app

 If everything is working as expected, you should now be able to send and receive messages between the Retool app and the phone number you registered!
+To use the app:

+1. In the "SMS Settings" box, enter the phone number you were assigned in step 0 of the Twilio setup.
-Enter your phone number in the "Customer number" field and click Submit to start chatting.
+2. Enter the SMS-enabled phone number that you verified in step 1 of the Twilio setup and click Submit.
+3. Enter some text in the chat box and press "enter" to send!

 ## 7. Learn about how the custom component works